microsoft/BosqueLanguage/docs/language/overview.md

 Int'5'       //String<Int>
 ```

 Most of these literal expressions are familiar from other languages but Bosque introduces the concept of _Typed Strings_ ([1.1.2 Typed Strings](#1.1.2-Typed-Strings)).
 The constant notation includes `Type'...'` to introduce a literal typed string and `Type@'...'` to introduce a literal object that the string represents.
-Semantically the expression `Type@'...'` is equivalent to the expression `Type::tryParse(Type'...')`.
+Semantically the expression `Type@'...'` is equivalent to the expression `Type::parse(Type'...')`.
 Similarly for `SafeString` where `Type` is a validator then `Type'...'` is a literal safe string of type `SafeString<Type>`.

 ## <a name="5.3-Variable-and-Scoped-Access"></a>5.3 Variable and Scoped Access